Mogilev: Religion

 Mohilev was the episcopal see of the Latin Catholic Archdiocese of Mohilev until its 1991 merger into the Roman Catholic Archdiocese of Minsk-Mohilev.

 It remains the see of the Eparchy (Eastern diocese) of Mogilev and Mstsislaw in the Belarusian Exarchate of the Russian Orthodox Church.

 Economy

 After World War II, a huge metallurgy centre with several major steel mills was built.
 Also, several major factories of cranes, cars, tractors and a chemical plant were established.
 By the 1950s, tanning was Mogilev's principal industry, and it was a major trading centre for cereal, leather, salt, sugar, fish, timber and flint: the city has been home to a major inland port on the Dnieper river since and an airport since.
 Since the fall of the Soviet Union and the establishment of Belarus as an independent country, Mogilev has become one of that country's main economic and industrial centres.

-Cityscape

-The town's most notable landmark is the late 17th-century town hall, named the Ratuša (Rathaus), that was built during the times of the Polish–Lithuanian Commonwealth.
-The grand tower of the town hall sustained serious damage during the Great Northern War and the Great Patriotic War.
-It was eventually demolished in 1957 and rebuilt in its pre-war form in 2008.

-Another important landmark of Mogilev is the six-pillared St. Stanisław's Catholic Cathedral, built in the Baroque style between 1738 and 1752 and distinguished by its frescoes.
-It became the episcopal see of the Archdiocese of Mohilev (created in 1772, archdiocese after 1782), once (until 1991) the largest Catholic diocese of the world.
-Now it's the co-cathedral of the Archdiocese of Minsk-Mohilev.
+Notable sites

-The convent of St. Nicholas preserves its magnificent cathedral of 1668, as well as the original iconostasis, bell tower, walls, and gates.
-It is currently under consideration to become a UNESCO World Heritage site.
+The convent of St. Nicholas has a cathedral built in 1668, as well as the original iconostasis, bell tower, walls, and gates.
+As of 2014 it was under consideration to become a UNESCO World Heritage site.

-Minor landmarks include the archiepiscopal palace and memorial arch, both dating from the 1780s, and the enormous theater in a blend of the Neo-Renaissance and Russian Revival styles.

-At Polykovichi, an urban part of Mogilev, there is a 350 m guyed TV mast, one of the tallest structures in Belarus.